 When you cross the border into Spain you don’t suddenly forget how to cook!
 All the usual ingredients can be found in the local supermarkets, they are just labelled differently.
 Spanish food is fantastic and the fruits and salads are much tastier than anything you get in the UK.
 What you find in the UK all comes from Spain anyway!
 And let’s not forget that the Mediterranean diet is considered to be the healthiest in the world.

 Seriously!
 You can still get your Eastenders and other British shows on various internet and satellite systems.
 I always manage to catch-up on Match of The Day by Monday morning and my wife still enjoys Eastenders and Strictly.

-I’m proud to be British and I’m equally proud to be a Bristolian, although with my accent the language barrier can be a problem even in the UK.
+I’m proud to be British and I’m equally proud to be Bristolian, although with my accent the language barrier can be a problem even in the UK.
 Heritage is an important part of education and in my opinion should be taught more in school.
 In Spain the history and heritage is all around you and is proudly celebrated by numerous fiestas.
 If you want history and heritage then Spain is the place to explore.

 The Spanish enjoy burgers and a decent curry as well you know, and they can do anything with chicken, pork, and seafood.
 But why take it away when you can simply eat outside?
 More to the point what about the Mediterranean diet.
 If takeaway is your particular thing then you can still find it here.
 Indeed most bars and restaurants will pack a meal up for you if you really want to sit at home.
 In front of the BBC.

 What’s to miss!
 The weather is simply fantastic in Spain and the changing of the seasons is just as impressive as the UK, it’s just not as cold and wet.
 You really have to remember that these questions were being asked on New Years day… on a beach, in the sunshine.